IQAndreas/markdown-licenses/gnu-lgpl-v3.0.md

 ### 0. Additional Definitions.

-As used herein, &ldquo;this License&rdquo; refers to version 3 of the GNU Lesser General Public License, and the &ldquo;GNU GPL&rdquo; refers to version 3 of the GNU General Public License.
+As used herein, “this License” refers to version 3 of the GNU Lesser General Public License, and the “GNU GPL” refers to version 3 of the GNU General Public License.

-&ldquo;The Library&rdquo; refers to a covered work governed by this License, other than an Application or a Combined Work as defined below.
+“The Library” refers to a covered work governed by this License, other than an Application or a Combined Work as defined below.

-An &ldquo;Application&rdquo; is any work that makes use of an interface provided by the Library, but which is not otherwise based on the Library.
+An “Application” is any work that makes use of an interface provided by the Library, but which is not otherwise based on the Library.
 Defining a subclass of a class defined by the Library is deemed a mode of using an interface provided by the Library.

-A &ldquo;Combined Work&rdquo; is a work produced by combining or linking an Application with the Library.
-The particular version of the Library with which the Combined Work was made is also called the &ldquo;Linked Version&rdquo;.
+A “Combined Work” is a work produced by combining or linking an Application with the Library.
+The particular version of the Library with which the Combined Work was made is also called the “Linked Version”.

-The &ldquo;Minimal Corresponding Source&rdquo; for a Combined Work means the Corresponding Source for the Combined Work, excluding any source code for portions of the Combined Work that, considered in isolation, are based on the Application, and not on the Linked Version.
+The “Minimal Corresponding Source” for a Combined Work means the Corresponding Source for the Combined Work, excluding any source code for portions of the Combined Work that, considered in isolation, are based on the Application, and not on the Linked Version.

-The &ldquo;Corresponding Application Code&rdquo; for a Combined Work means the object code and/or source code for the Application, including any data and utility programs needed for reproducing the Combined Work from the Application, but excluding the System Libraries of the Combined Work.
+The “Corresponding Application Code” for a Combined Work means the object code and/or source code for the Application, including any data and utility programs needed for reproducing the Combined Work from the Application, but excluding the System Libraries of the Combined Work.